abstrask/techblog/content/posts/persist-linux-optimisations-tailscale-subnet-routers-exit-nodes.md

 tags: ["Linux", "Tailscale", "Ubuntu"]
 ---

-When running `tailscale up` after reboots on my Ubuntu laptop acting as a subnet router, I would get this performance warning:
+When running `tailscale up` after rebooting my Ubuntu laptop acting as a subnet router, I would get this performance warning:

 > Warning: UDP GRO forwarding is suboptimally configured on wl0, UDP forwarding throughput capability will increase with a configuration change.
 >